heidihuang-wav/quartz/content/Biology/Cell culture tips.md

 As my postdoc / mentor likes to say,
 > Trust no one. (only applies to cell culture, not to life in general)

+A week after my first attempt at passaging cells, I came back to them and found them contaminated, so I wrote this to remind myself of some tips to help maintain a sterile environment.
 ## Tips
 - Before each use
 	- Make sure sash is at the correct height